 - E. Programs are responsible to verify actual time and effort spent on any federal program receiving the benefit of effort.
 This requirement pertains to sub-recipients as well as sub-contractors.
 As such, programs must: - Maintain documentation of time for total work the employee is compensated; - II.
 Demonstrate actual personnel costs are charged to each award for employees working on multiple federal awards; - III.
 Prepare time and effort documentation at least monthly that coincides with one or more pay periods; - IV.
 Ensure time and effort documentation is signed by both the employee and the supervisor; - V. Submit time and effort documentation semi-annually for State, District, and Indian Tribal programs.
-Documentation is to be submitted by January and July of the award year validating all time worked from July 1st June 30th of the grant award year; and - VI.
+Documentation is to be submitted by January and July of the award year validating all time worked from July 1st - June 30th of the grant award year; and - VI.
 Submit monthly personnel activity reports for non-profit organizations and community-based organizations. - F. Adult education programs may charge students up to \$100 per program year to participate in an adult education program.
-Programs must establish a specific adult education fee waiver process separate from K-12 as determined by the program's governing board. - G. Adult education programs must waive all fees for refugee students who have been in the country for less than 5 years.
-Refugee students would include Cuban/Haitians, Victims of Trafficking, and Afghan/Ukrainian Humanitarian parolees. - H. Programs must track revenues and expenditures in appropriate accounts according to USBE Financial Operations Chart of Accounts.
+Programs must establish a specific adult education fee waiver process separate from K-12 as determined by the program's governing board.
+Student fee waiver records must be retained for 4 years after the student separates from the program. - G. Adult education programs must waive all fees for refugee students who have been in the country for less than 5 years.
+Refugee students would include Cuban/Haitians, Victims of Trafficking, and Afghan/Ukrainian Humanitarian parolees. - H. Programs must not spend more than 5% of the total program allocation on participant child and dependent care and transportation costs.
+This limit is imposed as a state limit and not by federal regulation. - I. Programs must track revenues and expenditures in appropriate accounts according to USBE Financial Operations Chart of Accounts.

-- A. Programs should be proactive in aligning program interests with available federal funds and apply for those funds when appropriate. - B. Adult education programs should consider the ability of students to pay fees and adapt any fee waiver process to ensure accessibility for as many students as possible.
+A. Programs should be proactive in aligning program interests with available federal funds and apply for those funds when appropriate.

-- C. Programs can identify refugee students by asking the individual.
+- B. Adult education programs should consider the ability of students to pay fees and adapt any fee waiver process to ensure accessibility for as many students as possible. - C. Programs can identify refugee students by asking the individual.
 If programs have questions about the validity of the student's claim, documentation can be requested from the student.
-A variety of valid documents showing refugee status exist, so when in doubt, programs can reach out to the Refugee Services Office for clarity. - D. To determine the amount of fees applied to federal fund codes, programs should use the following formula: - Total number of federally identified students ÷ total number of all students = %

-% x fees collected = proportionate \$ amount of fees collected
+A variety of valid documents showing refugee status exist, so when in doubt, programs can reach out to the Refugee Services Office for clarity. - D. Programs can utilize adult education (both state and federal) funds to pay for the costs of child and dependent care and transportation when participants need this assistance to participate in adult education services.
+These costs must be reasonable, necessary, and allocable to adult education.
+Programs should take care to utilize other sources of funding to provide child and dependent care and transportation instead of adult education funding, when possible.
+Costs should be in line with market prices for comparable goods or services.
+Costs of child and dependent care provided should be limited to the time spent in the adult education program plus travel to and from the site.
+Transportation costs could include gas cards, ride-sharing gift cards, and funds for the use of public transportation. - E. To determine the amount of fees applied to federal fund codes, programs should use the following formula: - Total number of federally identified students ÷ total number of all students = % - % x fees collected = proportionate \$ amount of fees collected